oracle/python-oracledb/doc/src/user_guide/initialization.rst

 Enabling python-oracledb Thick mode
 ===================================

-All connections in the application must use the same mode.
-Changing from the default Thin mode to the Thick mode requires the addition of a call to :func:`oracledb.init_oracle_client()` and an application restart.
-Other small changes may also be required.
+Changing from the default Thin mode to the Thick mode requires the addition of a call to :func:`oracledb.init_oracle_client()` as shown in sections below.

-The Thick mode is enabled by calling :func:`~oracledb.init_oracle_client()` in the application as shown in sections below.
+Other small code updates may also be required, see :ref:`driverdiff` .
+If you are upgrading a cx_Oracle application to python-oracledb, then refer to :ref:`upgrading83` for changes that may be needed.

 .. note::